 Those are just a few of the reasons healthy fats are so important to eat on a daily basis.

-Starchy carbohydrates are the body’s primary source of energy.
-Our brains, muscle tissue, and cells all utilize carbohydrates for energy, just in different amounts and ratios.
+Glucose is the body’s primary source of energy.
+Our brains, muscle tissue, and cells all utilize all carbohydrate types as they break down into glucose for energy, just in different amounts and ratios.

 For this category of carbohydrates, think of things like potatoes, quinoa, rice, bread, peas, pasta, beans, corn, and fruit.
 All of these foods have great amounts of vitamins, minerals, energy, and fiber which is important for our energy, gut health, heart health, hormonal health, and hunger.

 One of our cornerstone whole foods we recommend enjoying at most meals is beans!
-Beans and legumes are a fantastic source of whole food carbohydrates, soluble fiber, minerals, and a little protein.
+Beans and legumes are fantastic source of whole-food carbohydrates, soluble fiber, minerals, and a little protein.
 In addition, beans are incredibly versatile, delicious, accessible, and affordable.

 If you’re not a fan of beans, try other soluble forms of fiber such as vegetables, chia seeds, sweet potatoes, broccoli, pears, figs, carrots, flax seeds, oats, or barley that fall in the Starchy and Sugary Carbohydrate element.